xp-runners/reference/README.md

 * The timezone is automatically mapped from the OS and need no longer be set via `date.timezone`
 * If no `use` setting is defined, a globally or locally composer-installed framework will be used

-Better Windows integration:

-* ANSI color escape sequences are also supported when running in Windows Console